 CHANCE is copublished quarterly by the American Statistical Association and Taylor & Francis Group.
-The magazine is designed for anyone who has an interest in the analysis of data, informally highlighting sound statistical practice.
-CHANCE is not a technical magazine, but rather a cultural record of an evolving field, intended to entertain as well as inform.
+The magazine is designed for anyone who has an interest in using data to advance science, education, and society.
+CHANCE is a non-technical magazine highlighting applications that demonstrate sound statistical practice.
+CHANCE represents a cultural record of an evolving field, intended to entertain as well as inform.

 Since its creation in 1988, CHANCE has covered such topics as the 1990 census adjustment and the redesigned population survey, sports, the environment, DNA evidence in the courts, a variety of medical issues—even how to win on “Jeopardy.”
 CHANCE offers a unique opportunity to reach beyond statistics professionals to a more general audience.

 Scott Evans is a senior research scientist at Harvard University, where he is the director of the Statistical and Data Management Center for the Antibacterial Resistance Leadership Group and teaches clinical trials.
 He’s received the Robert Zackin Distinguished Collaborative Statistician Award for significant statistical contributions to HIV research and a recognition award from the Harvard School of Public Health IRB.
 He is also a Fellow of the American Statistical Association (ASA).
 Evans is a member of an FDA advisory committee and has served on and chaired numerous data monitoring committees and scientific advisory committees.
 He is the past president of the ASA Boston Chapter, past chair of the ASA Development Committee, past chair of the ASA Teaching Statistics in the Health Sciences and Statistics in Sports sections, and member of the board of directors for Mu Sigma Rho, the National Honorary Society for Statistics.